twilio/demo-taskrouter-event-converter/README.md

 ### call.finished

-This event can be converted from the EventType `task.wrapup` or `task.canceled`.
-When a task (call) enters in the wrapup state, the `task.wrapup` is triggered when either the agent or the caller hangs up, and the agent enters in the wrapup status.
-When a task is canceled by the caller, it will also trigger the `call.finished` Teravoz's event.
+This event can be converted from the EventType `task.wrapup` or `task.canceled`: when a task (call) enters in the wrapup state, the `task.wrapup` is triggered when either the agent or the caller hangs up, and the agent enters in the wrapup status.
+When a task is canceled, it will also trigger the `call.finished` Teravoz's event.

-The `actor.left` is also originated from the `task.wrapup` event.
-The `call.queue-abandon` is also originated from `task.canceled`.
+The [actor.left](#actorleft) is also originated from the `task.wrapup` event, and the [call.queue-abandon](#callqueue-abandon) is also originated from `task.canceled`.

 |   Teravoz    |    TaskRouter's Event    |             Value              |
 |:------------:|:------------------------:|:------------------------------:|